shalzz/newgaia/docs/vision/3-network-states.md

 # Succeeding Nation States 🏴‍☠️

-NGC is not the first to think of creating a “New World” that brings back emotional welfare into the big picture.
-Let's study the possible approaches to creating new societies and examples for each of them.

-## Past Approaches and the Road Ahead
+## Why build a "New World"?

-One approach is to set up **New Nation States** that bring back emotional development into the foundation of our society.
+One of the approaches is to set up a **New Nation State** that bring back emotional development into the foundation of our society.
 This was the approach taken by visionaries like Sri Aurobindo-Mirra Alfassa (Auroville) and Rajneesh (OSHO Oregon City).
 These unfortunately could not scale beyond their regions and